 I loved the music selection in this place and enjoyed watching couples dancing on the floor.
 If you up to it, you could also show off your talent.
 If I not mistaken, the beer price for Club Colombia or Redd’s were 4,500COP per bottle.

-Our favourite drinking place was the booth opposite of La Fuente, but I have no idea what it called, however, it offered a great view of the Iglesia Nuestra Señora del Carmen, and we got to see the parade from this place.
-We came to this booth every day throughout our stay even though the price of beer slightly higher compared to La Fuente.
+Our favourite drinking place was the booth opposite of La Fuente, but I have no idea what it called.
+However, it offered a great view of the Iglesia Nuestra Señora del Carmen, and we got to see the parade.
+We came to this booth every day throughout our stay even though the beer price was slightly higher compared to La Fuente.
 It cost 5,000COP per bottle of either Club Colombia or Redd’s.

 Iglesia Nuestra Señora del Carmen & Plaza de Bolivar

 Hangout in this plaza and admire the church design.
 While I was there, I also saw people drawing the church.
-If you come during Semana Santa week like us, get ready to watch the band and the parade around 6:30 pm to 7:00 pm at the square.
+If you come during Semana Santa week, get ready to watch the band and the parade around 6:30 pm to 7:00 pm at the square.
 They also put the light on at 7 pm, and it was beautiful.

 While you’re here, don’t forget to try out the famous Trout.
 It’s easy to get it because almost all of the restaurants in this town serve this fish.
 The most popular seemed to be baked in a creamy mushroom, garlicky sauce and topped with cheese.
 It also comes with Salad, Rice and a huge Patacone.
-My honest opinion, I prefer grilled to this way of cooking because the sauce just overwhelmed the taste of the fish.
+My honest opinion, I prefered grill to this because the sauce just overwhelmed the taste of the fish.